moratilla/www.moratilla.com/_projects/knife-proxmox.md

 category: project
 published: true
 description: >
-  I was working in optimizing a chef server to provision on my proxmox cluster when I wondered if there was any module that will ease my job.
+  I was working in optimizing a chef server to provision on my Proxmox cluster when I wondered if there was any module that will ease my job.
 As there was none, I wrote one and published as gem.
 ---

 ## Resources